BeiDou: Use outside China

 In 2018, the Pakistan Armed Forces received access to BeiDou for military purposes.
 In 2019, the Saudi Ministry of Defense signed an agreement for military use of BeiDou.
 In 2020, Argentina entered into a cooperation agreement with China regarding the use of BeiDou.
 In 2021, the first China-Africa BeiDou System Cooperation Forum was held in Beijing.
-In 2022, Vladimir Putin signed an agreement for the interoperability of BeiDou and GLONASS.
+In 2022, Russian President Vladimir Putin signed an agreement for the interoperability of BeiDou and GLONASS.
+In the 2026 Iran war, BeiDou was reported to have been used by Iranian missiles.

 Use in smartphones

 Chinese smartphone maker Xiaomi featured BeiDou as early as August 2014, on their Mi 4.
 The earliest known smartphone by South-Korean smartphone maker Samsung to feature BeiDou is the Samsung Galaxy Note 4, released in October 2014.
 At a similar time, Japanese phone maker Sony implemented BeiDou for the first time on their Xperia Z3.
 The earliest BeiDou-capable smartphone by American smartphone maker Apple is the iPhone 13, released in September 2021.

 GPS vs. BeiDou Capabilities

-The National Space-Based Positioning, Navigation, and Timing (PNT) Advisory Board, which offers independent guidance to the U.S. government on GPS policy, issued a summary report from its 27th meeting held on 16–17 November 2022.
-During the meeting, it was highlighted that "GPS’s capabilities are now substantially inferior to those of China’s BeiDou."
+The U.S. National Space-Based Positioning, Navigation, and Timing (PNT) Advisory Board, which offers independent guidance to the U.S. government on GPS policy, issued a summary report from its 27th meeting held on 16–17 November 2022.
+During the meeting, it was highlighted that "GPS's capabilities are now substantially inferior to those of China's BeiDou."